Norah Stucken Award

 For projects which have made a significant impact within horticulture in honour of Norah Stucken

 Every year we commemorate Norah Stucken, a long-standing publisher of the trade magazine, The Grower.
 We give the £500 award for any project that makes a positive impact on our horticultural industry.
 This ranges from an amenity or conservation project, to the development of a new crop, major book, or a series of research papers.
-Only one award will be made each year and the nomination process is open from May 1st to June 30th 2017.

 How to make a nomination